Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Universal Trust-Region Method

 for some $\kappa > 0, \xi < 1$.
 Thus, the choice of $\sigma_k$ and $r_k$ could be very flexible.
-For example, a vanilla approach can be constructed by disregarding the first term regarding $\lambda_k$ in \eqref{eq.posterior.dec}.
+For example, a vanilla approach can be constructed by discarding the term $\frac{1}{2r_k} \cdot \frac{\lambda_k}{\gkc}$ in \eqref{eq.posterior.dec}.
 Suppose the Lipschitz constant $M$ is given, we show that a strategy that fits \eqref{eq.posterior} exists; namely, we can adopt a fixed rule of selecting $\sigma_k$ and $r_k$ as follows. \begin{strategy}[The Simple Strategy] With the knowledge of Lipschitz constant $M$, we set